ieee-wpi/pcb/starter_code/README.md

 You're encouraged to modify and write custom code for your board!
 You can look at FastLED's examples for inspiration.

 ### Rainbow
-The `rainbow` folder contains a program that will run your board through FastLED's "cylon" pattern.
+The `rainbow` folder contains a program that will iterate back and forth across the LEDs, changing their hue.
+This is based on FastLED's "cylon" example code.

 ### Flashlight
 The `flashlight` folder contains a program that will turn all the LEDs on your board to white at their full brightness.
 Be careful, this is very bright and will use a lot of current!